MergeLoom Docs for Ticket-to-Code Automation

 - labels, comments, and workflow state changes

-- repository rules, validation commands, and review controls
+- repository rules, validation commands, and Quality Agent controls

 - Docker Compose installer: MergeLoom/mergeloom-worker-install